 “That’s cool,” I have a couple of them.”
 Which I knew she had seen me on at the store, but conversation is conversation.
 “Wanna see?”

 I brought her out to the garage and showed her my bikes.
-December is not the best time of year for motorcycles, not in Chicago.
+December is not the best time of year for motorcycles in Chicago.
 If they’re not broken and waiting for parts, they’re shiny boat anchors.
 All you can do is stare at them.
 They seem silly and useless when there’s snow on the driveway.
 You usually get nothing out of telling a girl about changing the jets to match the exhaust or the benefits of having a six-degree trigger wheel on the crank.
 Unless she’s two-chain Jane, which Malory isn’t.
 I felt lame, like I was completely out of season.
 Christmas lights in July.
+Fireworks in December.

 We went back inside and sat on the couch.
 I turned on the TV and heard Robert di Nero’s voice, “That’s the truth about Las Vegas.
 We’re the only winners.
 The players don’t stand a chance.”
 I told her that Casino was one of my favorite movies.
 I wasn’t sure she heard me.
 She stared at the TV in a daze.